httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Algorithm Agility

 The security properties of digest-algorithms are not fixed.
-Algorithm Agility (see {{?RFC7696}}) is achieved by providing implementations flexibility in their choice of digest-algorithm from the IANA Digest Algorithm Values registry in
+Algorithm Agility (see {{?RFC7696}}) is achieved by providing implementations with flexibility choose digest-algorithms from the IANA Digest Algorithm Values registry in
 {{iana-digest-algorithm-registry}}.

 To help endpoints understand weaker algorithms from stronger ones,